On the final day of the first week of school, I have come to the conclusion that yes, my homeschool career is (at least apparently) officially over.

 I make food from scratch; ie – I make pumpkin pie starting with an actual pumpkin and a bag of flour.
 I firmly believe recipes are meant to be general guidelines and use them as a springboard.
 Sometimes I measure things, but not always.
 I do not understand the purpose of boxed cake mixes.

 I can multi-task but have learned not to do it too often.
 I would much rather be fully present in the moment than parcel out my attention in so many slices that no one gets a full share.
 The older I get, the more I value satiety and quality above teasers and the illusion of productivity.

-I have written, but not yet published, a novel.
+I have written, but not yet published, two novels.
 I love playing with words and secretly hope to make a living at it someday.